deBubz/learning-react/learn/auth_oauth/zachgoll/choosing_auth.md

 ok so we will also use `jsonwebtoken` to generate the token.
 `passport-jwt` only verifies the token (while it is also using `jsonwebtoken` to verify the token)

+this is the flow:
+1. user logs in with correct credentials
+2. server sign and send back a jwt back to the user
+3. user store JWT in local storage
+4. for every request, JWT will be added into the `Authorization` Header
+5. for every request, server will run `passport.authenticate()` and verify it

+All that is needed is configure passport with the key, JWT algorithm and verify function.

+### intro to `jsonwebtoken` and `passport-jwt` config